Jonathanle/vt_new/README.md

 2. Preprocess data into format that is clear and useful

 # Details on the Preprocessing Flow
 - Given Images + Preprocessor, devise method such that at that state of "I have method" *I*  can call algorithm to transform the images into a representation such that Segmentation Model can Run through
 - consider ideas related to bootstrapping explanation related to importing matfiles + using pd to import xlsx files

+# TODOs:
+- Get a new validaiton flow

+# Misc

 # From the Images and its format, there is